 Equal First: Capture One, DXO, Photo Ninja, Luminar – they all corrected the problem without me even needing to adjust the settings

 Equal Last: Exposure X4, Photo Lemur and Affinity Photo – they either have no CA removal tools or failed to do so.

 A usable image needs to be sharp, full of detail and noise free.
 Let’s see how they did (there are some JPEG artefacts in these images that should be ignored):

 Both Luminar and Photolemur are perceptibly softer and less detailed than the others.
 That’s not to say that they won’t respond well to being sharpened but I much prefer to start with a sharp image than to have to force sharpness later.

-With regard to detail and sharpness, DXO Photo Lab and Photo Ninja produce the most detail and they are almost indistinguishable.
-Both achieve this simply and almost automatically.
+Regarding detail and sharpness, DXO Photo Lab and Photo Ninja produce the most detail and they are almost indistinguishable.
+Both achieve this almost automatically.
 With DXO, a degree of sharpening is automatic and its Clearview filter really enhances images.
 With Photo Ninja you use its Detail and Sharpening tools, both of which are very simple and very effective.

 Affinity Photo produces good detail, as does Capture One and Exposure X4 is not far behind either.

 I would rate detail as follows: